Making the nation's forests more accessible

 Our Pedal and Play trails were created especially to help cyclists aged 3-11 years old gain skills and confidence in off-road cycling.

-New trails and skills hubs are being installed at High Lodge (Suffolk) and Hicks Lodge (Leicestershire).
-Non-standard cycles were considered in the design for these new trails, to make sure they can be used by people with additional access needs.
+New trails and skills hubs have been opened at High Lodge (Suffolk), Hicks Lodge (Leicestershire) and Sherwood Pines (Notts), joining our existing trail at Cannock Chase Forest (Staffs).
+Non-standard cycles were considered in the design for these trails, to make sure they can be used by people with additional access needs.

 Resting areas and shelters have also been incorporated so that whole family groups can visit together – including those needing to rest or shelter from the elements whilst watching others play.